learn-co-curriculum/dsc-importing-data-using-pandas-lab/README.md

 ## Summary

-Congratulations, you now practiced your Pandas-importing skills!
+Congratulations, you now practiced your Pandas-importing skills.